 The Medical Center recognizes a value to patient care when a registered nurse floats from one unit/clinic to another to meet staffing/patient care needs such as the additional RN staff required to meet the acuity of the patients of the unit, the census/volume and to cover vacations, unscheduled absences, and continuing education.
 Registered Nurses assigned to work outside the unit(s) for which they were hired as a part of that unit's matrix staff for a defined shift of at least four (4) hours will be compensated with a float premium of $1.50 per hour for every hour worked.
 Registered Nurses employed solely in the Resource Team/Float Pool (excluding Stat and PICC/Vascular Access Program registered nurses) will receive a float premium of $4.00 per hour for all hours.

 The medical center recognizes a value to patient care when RNs are certified in their area of specialty practice.
 Eligible registered nurse will be compensated by an hourly certification premium of $1.00 for all hours paid.
 All bargaining unit RNs who obtain and maintain a current, nationally recognized renewable certification in a specialty that is representative of the patient population to which they are primarily assigned, based upon management approved Nursing Specialty Certification List, will be eligible.
 Float RNs must be certified in a specialty to which they would reasonably be expected to consistently float to be eligible for the certification premium.
 Certified RNs will only be eligible for one certification premium regardless of other certifications the nurse may have.

-Nurses designated as STAT nurses who are not reclassified as RN3's will receive the four dollars ($4.00) per hour STAT nurse premium for every hour worked as a STAT nurse and in addition, will receive the Charge nurse premium of two dollars ($2.00) per hour ($2.25 effective July 1, 2008) for every hour worked as a STAT nurse.
+Nurses designated as STAT nurses who are reclassified as RN3's will be paid the four dollars ($4.00) per hour STAT nurse premium.
+Nurses designated as STAT nurses who are not reclassified as RN3's will receive the four dollars ($4.00) per hour STAT nurse premium for every hour worked as a STAT nurse and in addition, will receive the Charge nurse premium of two dollars and fifty cents ($2.50) per hour for every hour worked as a STAT nurse.